TL;DR

 / Reliability

-Why Retries Alone Are Not Enough
+Why do Retries Alone fail?

 Automatic retry covers the most common failure scenario: a transient network error, a temporary endpoint outage, a brief API rate limit.
 You send the webhook, it fails, you wait and try again.
 After a few attempts it succeeds and the problem resolves itself.